carbon-chat/carbon/README.md

     Carbon is an 📖 open-source, 🪙 free messaging server.
 </div>

+This project is unmaintained except for security issues and package updates.

 ## Our Mission

 We aim to provide **🔒 secure**, **🎯 robust** messaging for everyone.